 In an effort to sustain the program and remove barriers to vaccination for all kids, KCHD utilizes multiple funding methods.
 One method is to bill insurance for the vaccination.
 If parents/guardians have insurance, they can complete the insurance information on the consent form.
 We will not send a bill to parents/guardians; we will only bill the insurance company.
 Another method is through donations by local organizations and individuals.
 We have partnered with the Metropolitan Drug Commission , a 501c3, to accept charitable donations for the vaccination program.
 The donations are tax deductible.
 On the electronic consent form, there is an opportunity for participants to donate money to cover the costs for children who do not have insurance.

 No child will be vaccinated without a completed, signed and returned consent form.
-Parents/guardians may complete the form online, which is a time-saver for parents/guardians and will enable KCHD staff to more efficiently manage this complex program.
+You may complete the form online at https://www.surveymonkey.com/s/KCHDInfluenzaConsent2014.
+This feature should be a time-saver for parents and will enable health department staff to more efficiently manage this complex program.
 Your participation in the online process is greatly appreciated.

 Vaccination Clinic Dates